Maximum Allowable Operating Pressure per ASME B31.8-2020

 MAOP (Maximum Allowable Operating Pressure) is the maximum pressure at which a pipeline is legally and safely permitted to operate.
 It is determined by federal regulations (49 CFR Part 192) and engineering standards (ASME B31.8) based on the pipe's strength, location, and condition.

-It uses the ASME B31.8 design formula: P = (2St/D) × F × E × T. It automatically handles variables like Design Factor (F) based on location class and Temperature Derating (T) for high-temp service.
-It also accounts for corrosion allowance and manufacturing tolerance (12.5%).
+It uses the ASME B31.8 / 49 CFR 192.105 design formula: P = (2St/D) × F × E × T with nominal wall thickness.
+It automatically handles variables like Design Factor (F) based on location class and Temperature Derating (T) for high-temp service, accounts for corrosion allowance, and offers an optional 12.5% mill under-tolerance for added conservatism.

 MAOP stands for Maximum Allowable Operating Pressure.
 It is the maximum pressure at which a pipeline or vessel can be safely operated, determined by the design code (such as ASME B31.8 or 49 CFR Part 192), material properties, and location class.